 TIP: Make sure that your pine board has thoroughly dried for an entire night prior to putting on your vinyl stencil.

-NOTE: Leave the “letters” and remove everything else (see below image).
+NOTE: Leave the “letters” and remove everything else (see the below image).

-Once you have removed all of your vinyl pieces it is now time to apply to your sign board.
+5. Once you have removed all of your vinyl pieces it is now time to apply them to your signboard.
 Line up your vinyl with your board so it will be applied evenly, and using your squeegee firmly push it down.

 Create an Easy DIY We Still Do Sign (plus Video Tutorial)

-The key to using any stencil is all about the application.
-It’s extremely important that you do not apply too much paint, or it will go underneath your stencil creating a less than perfect design.
+7. The key to using any stencil is all about the application.
+It’s extremely important that you do not apply too much paint, or it will go underneath your stencil creating a less-than-perfect design.
 Remember, always use several, light layers.

 Start with very little paint on your brush, and wipe some of it off on a separate piece of paper.